 By default, sdiff uses diff to carry out the comparison.
 However, if you want, you can even replace diff with the program of your choice.
 To do this, use the --diff-program option which requires the program name as input.

 sdiff --diff-program=[PROGRAM] file1 file2

-The Sdiff tool might offer a lot of features, but it's learning curve isn't that steep.
+The Sdiff tool offers a lot of features, but its learning curve isn't that steep.
 All you need to do is a bit of practice, and you should be good to go.
 We've discussed the majority of command line options here.
 For more, head to sdiff's man page.